 Defenses Available When You Are Facing Sex Crimes Charges

-There are many potential defenses to the various sex crimes in Fort Myers.
+There are many potential defenses to the various sex crimes in Florida.
 Knowing that a large number of these cases involve only two people, the alleged victim, and the alleged assailant, prosecutors will file and pursue sex offenses even where the evidence appears weak and/or the victim lacks credibility.
 For these reasons, as well as many others, a person being charged with a sex-related offense in Florida should always be adequately represented.

-The experienced criminal defense attorneys at the Law Firm of Scott T. Moorey are aware situations where a minor has told a story to their parent or friend that has then gotten someone arrested for alleged “child molestation” and sexual abuse.
+The experienced criminal defense attorneys at the Law Firm of Scott T. Moorey are aware of situations where a minor has told a story to their parent or friend that has then gotten someone arrested for alleged “child molestation” and sexual abuse.

-Some times the stories are made up the story either by the minor or an angry family member puts the idea in the minor’s head, or asks the minor to lie for them.
+Some times the stories are made up the story either by the minor or an angry family member who puts the idea in the minor’s head, or asks the minor to lie for them.
 Our attorneys try to uncover the truth.
-Regardless of the reason, innocent people being accused of, and sometimes wrongfully convicted of, lewd and lascivious acts with a child.
+Regardless of the reason, innocent people are being accused of, and sometimes wrongfully convicted of, lewd and lascivious acts with a child.

 Know Your Rights

-You should never provide a statement to the police without having a lawyer present.
+You should never provide a statement to the police without having a criminal defense lawyer present.
 The police detective may tell you they just want to chat, and aren’t requesting a formal statement.
 They may also tell you that remaining silent will hurt you but talking to them will help you.